telepresenceio/telepresence/docs/index.md

 $ kubectl apply -f telepresence-deployment.yaml
 ```

-### Run the local Telepresence client on your machine
+Next, you need to run the local Telepresence client on your machine.
 You want to do the following:

 1. Expose port 8080 in your code to Kubernetes.